Gs5570/Digital-Business-Card/README.md

 This is a small react project in which I build a Digital Business Card with my contact info.
-It serves as practice to enhance my React skills.
+It serves as practice to enhance my React skills..

 ## Live Demo
 [Click here](https://digital-business-card-react-practice.netlify.app/)